NoorAlhijab/Serverless-Notes-Taking-App/readme.md

-<<<<<<< HEAD
 # Serverless Notes Taking App

 Welcome to the Serverless Notes Taking App project!
-This project demonstrates how to build an end-to-end serverless web application using API Gateway, Lambda, and DynamoDB, integrating a serverless backend REST API with a frontend single page application developed using Angular.
+This project demonstrates how to build an end-to-end serverless web application using API Gateway, Lambda, and DynamoDB, integrating a serverless backend REST API with a frontend single-page application developed using Angular.
 The application will be deployed in a serverless fashion using Amazon S3 and CloudFront.

 ## Overview

 The Serverless Notes Taking App allows users to:

-- Log in using their social media accounts (e.g., Google account).
+- Log in using their social media accounts, such as Google.
 - Add, view, modify, and delete notes within the application.
 - Store notes data in a DynamoDB table.
 - Use a RESTful API to interact with DynamoDB from the frontend application.